BerghazHatim/berghazhatim.github.io/README.md

 - **Web Developement Front-End** : HTML, CSS, JS, BOOTSTRAP.

 ## Projects
-- **Desktop Application Development**: Developement of a desktop application using C# (ADO.NET) and SQL Server under th name 'Happy Health' a hospital reservation management application where you can :
+- **Desktop Application Development**: Development of a desktop application using C# (ADO.NET) and SQL Server under the name 'Happy Health' a hospital reservation management application where you can :
     - Store Staff information.
     - Keep on track with reservations, shift hours, available and occupied patient rooms.
     - Store patients documents.